microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/proofkeys.rst

 ..  _Proof Keys:

-Verifying that requests originate from Office Online by using proof keys
+Verifying that requests originate from |wac| by using proof keys
 ========================================================================

-When processing WOPI requests from Office Online, you might want to verify that these requests are coming from Office Online.
+When processing WOPI requests from |wac|, you might want to verify that these requests are coming from Office Online.
 To do this, you use proof keys.

-Office Online signs every WOPI request with a private key.
-The corresponding public key is available in the **proof-key** element in the WOPI discovery XML.
+|wac| signs every WOPI request with a private key.
+The corresponding public key is available in the
+**proof-key** element in the WOPI discovery XML.
 The signature is sent with every request in the **X-WOPI-Proof** and **X-WOPI-ProofOld** HTTP headers.

 The signature is assembled from information that is available to the WOPI host when it processes the incoming WOPI request.
-To verify that a request came from Office Online, you must:
+To verify that a request came from |wac|, you must:

 * Create the expected value of the proof headers.
 * Use the public key provided in WOPI discovery to decrypt the proof provided in the **X-WOPI-Proof** header.
 * Compare the expected proof to the decrypted proof.
-If they match, the request originated from Office Online.
+If they match, the request originated from |wac|.
 * Ensure that the **X-WOPI-TimeStamp** header is no more than 20 minutes old.

 When validating proof keys, if a request is not signed properly, the host must return a :http:statuscode:`500`.